-Once complete, EGIP will facilitate the introduction of modern efficient electric rolling stock which will enable a cleaner greener and quieter railway with lower carbon emissions.
+The Edinburgh Glasgow Improvement Programme (EGIP) has helped introduce modern efficient electric rolling stock which will enable a cleaner, greener and quieter railway with lower carbon emissions.
 Scotland’s commuters, business users, tourists and leisure travellers will benefit from improvements in service choice and faster journey times on modern, attractive, more energy efficient trains.

-- Provision of the Edinburgh Gateway Rail/Tram Interchange
+- £35m Edinburgh Gateway Rail/Tram Interchange – complete December 2016

 Redevelopment of Queen Street Station

-The redevelopment of Glasgow Queen Street Station will transform the passenger experience and enable existing platforms to be extended to accommodate longer trains and maintain currently timetabled services.
+The redevelopment of Glasgow Queen Street Station has transformed the passenger experience.
+It allowed existing platforms to be extended to accommodate longer trains and maintain current timetabled services.

 Work at Glasgow Queen Street Station reached substantial completion in March 2019.
 Substantial work had been due and was on track to be completed by 1 April 2020.
 However, all work was stopped on 17 March 2020 due to COVID-19.
 Work was sufficiently complete at that point to allow the Rail Regulator to confirm the station as complete and fit to enter service.